[BLOG] ZOOM IS NOT AN ACCEPTABLE CHOICE

 Institutions are the biggest multipliers (superspreaders)

-In addition, everyone of those students may, out of convenience use Zoom outside of the University for private conversations.
+As a consequence, those students may, out of convenience, also use Zoom outside of the University for private conversations.
 And with that every one of them sends a signal that they endorse their services.
 This creates a network effect which is even stronger within communication services as they can induce the feeling of beeing left behind which is escpecially stressful, and even more during Covid.
 Responsible for this are the institutions who required the use in the first hand.

 The forgotten principles of Universities